Minimal

 Battery packs are heavy - (12kg) handle with care and maintain correct posture when moving.

-• Gently insert the battery into the compartment and ensure the connector at the rear is fully seated.
+• Insert the battery into the compartment and ensure the battery is pushed back far enough that the connector at the rear is fully seated.

 Listen for audio queue

-• There will be and audio queue from the vehicle when the battery has been securely plugged in.
+• After a few seconds there will be an audio queue from the vehicle when the battery has been securely plugged in.

 Lock the battery in place